 Each emotion is a chemical cocktail that is a vibrational match to the vibrations of the external environment you perceive through your senses, so you can experience it internally.
 Emotions exist to tell us whether our body is safe and whether we should stay or go.
 They tell us whether to continue as we are or change our external environment or conditions or our relationship to it.

 Our brain converts emotions to thoughts in the mind with the same energetic frequency as our emotions and external reality so that we can understand them in a mental capacity.

-We give meaning or create beliefs about the thoughts that arise about the emotions that pass through our bodies.
-Meaning and belief are just idea and might be objective and true, or they may be subjective, distorted and not so true.
-Meaning and beliefs can come from personal experience, intuition, or more commonly, external sources such as friends, family, school, workplace, government and authority.
-These are not always, good, correct or in our best interests.
+We give meaning or create beliefs about the thoughts about the emotions passing through our bodies.
+Meaning and belief are just ideas and might be objective and true, or subjective, distorted, and not so true.
+Meaning and beliefs can come from personal experience, intuition, or external sources such as friends, family, school, workplace, government, and authority.
+These are not always good, correct or in our best interests.